TonyLHansen/raspberry-pi-safe-off-switch/README.md

 The safe off switch is complementary to a reset switch, which is the best method to start the Raspberry Pi back up again.
-Issue 52 of TheMagPi had an excellent article on how to connect a Reset Button.
+Issue 42 of TheMagPi had an excellent article (Pi Zero Reset Switch) on how to connect a Reset Button.

 ## You'll Need